ChinKF99/Project-2-E-Commerce-Data-Analysis/README.md

 ## Insights
 Revenue Analysis
--Sales throughout 2011 peak at 1.12M on November and bottom out at 0.34M on December, indicating a upwards trend especially from August to November.
+- Sales throughout 2011 peak at 1.12M on November and bottom out at 0.34M on December, indicating a upwards trend especially from August to November.
--United Kingdom achieve the highest revenue of 82%, while all other 35 countires contribute 18% of the total revenue.
+- United Kingdom achieve the highest revenue of 82%, while all other 35 countires contribute 18% of the total revenue.

 Customer Analysis
--92% of our customers has repeated orders which suggest customer expectations & satisfactons were met or exceeded.
+- 92% of our customers has repeated orders which suggest customer expectations & satisfactons were met or exceeded.
--Top 20% of our customer contributed 50% of overall orders and 74% of the total revenue generated throughout the year, this indicate retention of the top 20% customer is crucial to accelerate sales growth for the upcoming year.
+- Top 20% of our customer contributed 50% of overall orders and 74% of the total revenue generated throughout the year, this indicate retention of the top 20% customer is crucial to accelerate sales growth for the upcoming year.

 Product Analysis
--Jumbo Bag is the best selling product, peaking at 45k sold and 3rd in terms of revenue $80k, this suggest excellence in product managemnent & marketing.
+- Jumbo Bag is the best selling product, peaking at 45k sold and 3rd in terms of revenue $80k, this suggest excellence in product managemnent & marketing.
--Regency Cakestand 3 Tier generate the most revenue of $133k throughout year 2011 but is not placed in top 5 best selling products, hence we should adopt strategic approach to amplify it's market presence.
+- Regency Cakestand 3 Tier generate the most revenue of $133k throughout year 2011 but is not placed in top 5 best selling products, hence we should adopt strategic approach to amplify it's market presence.
--Assorted TUTTI FRUIT ROUND BOX has the highest return rate of 24nos, which indicates a significant quality control issue, such as spoilage, damaged packaging, or consistent customer dissatisfaction.
+- Assorted TUTTI FRUIT ROUND BOX has the highest return rate of 24nos, which indicates a significant quality control issue, such as spoilage, damaged packaging, or consistent customer dissatisfaction.

 ## Conclusion
 As a individual who has interest in data related skillsets/jobs, I embarked on this project to apply what I've learned throughout the months.
 E.g. validate original dataset, create new column metrics and ensure data standardizaiton/consistency.
 I hope this project serves as a strong portfolio for my data adventure.